peterddrummond/xspde_matlab/doc/source/api.rst

         in.transforms{n} = [t(1), ..., t(4)] >= 0

     There is one transform vector per observable.
-The ``j``-th index, ``t(j)``, indicates a Fourier transform on the ``j``-th axis.
-The normalization of the Fourier transform is such that the :math:`k=0` value in momentum space corresponds to the integral over space, with an additional factor of :math:`1/\sqrt{2\pi}`.
+The ``j``-th index, ``t(j)``, indicates a Fourier transform on the ``j``-th axis if set to one, starting with the time axis.
+The default value is zero, indicating no transform.
+The normalization of the Fourier transform is such that the :math:`k=0` value in momentum space corresponds to the integral over space, with an additional factor of :math:`1/\sqrt{2\pi}` in each transformed dimension.
 This gives a Fourier integral which is symmetrically normalized in ordinary and momentum space.
-The Fourier transform that is graphed is such that
-    :math:`k=0` is the *central* value.
+The Fourier transform that is graphed is such that :math:`k=0` is the *central* value.

 .. attribute:: olabels